mlanza/ai-literacy/201/13-cloning-yourself.md

 So you step in.
 You start coaching the AI—in ChatGPT:

-> Rewrite this intro to show how the ticketing system supports *their actual work*.
+> 🗣️ Rewrite this intro to show how the ticketing system supports *their actual work*.
 Less about the tech, more about the user reality: volume, multitasking, time pressure.

 That helps.
 Later you say:

-> Use second person (“you”) instead of talking about the user in the abstract.
+> 🗣️ Use second person (“you”) instead of talking about the user in the abstract.<br>
-> Call out default settings explicitly—don’t assume they know what’s preconfigured.
+> 🗣️ Call out default settings explicitly—don’t assume they know what’s preconfigured.<br>
-> Make escalation criteria easy to skim—use bold.
+> 🗣️ Make escalation criteria easy to skim—use bold.<br>

 But just when things seem smooth, the model misfires: